Michailidis Michail1, Karagiannis Evaggelos1, Pirotis Stavros2, Molasiotis Athanasios1

 The colorants formation and development in apples has been the subject of research for nearly a century (Fletcher, 1929) and depends on a variety of factors.
 The most important of these is the exposure of plants to abiotic stress, such as UV radiation (Arakawa et al., 1985), the difference in maximum and minimum daily temperatures (Blankenship, 1987) and the nutritional state of the tree (Chun, 2002).

-To improve the coloration of Fuji apples cultivated in lowland areas, where red color development is usually incomplete, the effect of Suprafix® PhosCa (E2DA® Technology – Agrology) on the development of red apple variety Fuji Nagafu 12 was studied, as well as its effect on post harvest fruit preservation.
+To improve the coloration of Fuji apples cultivated in lowland areas, the effect of Carpophos® (E2DA® Technology – Agrology) on the development of red apple variety Fuji Nagafu 12 was studied, as well as its effect on post-harvest fruit preservation.
 This variety was chosen as it lacks red color development, especially when grown in lowland areas.

 General Information of Success Story

-- Head of Success Story: Molasiotis Ath., Arboriculture Laboratory, Department of Agriculture AUTH
+• Head of Success Story: Molasiotis Ath., Arboriculture Laboratory, Department of Agriculture, Aristotle University of Thessaloniki

-The formulation was applied to a commercial orchard in Alexandria region on 15-year-old trees, ‘Fuji Nagafu 12’, in the form of a linear pulse modulation.
-Firstly, 5 trees were selected for the application that was foliar performed, with the solution applied at a pressure of 2.5 psi.
-The product was applied 14 days and 7 days before harvest (harvest date 29/9/2016) at a concentration of 40 cc Suprafix® PhosCa in 8 liters of spray solution.
+Carpophos® was applied to a commercial orchard in Alexandria region on 15-year-old trees, var.
+‘Fuji Nagafu 12’, in the form of a linear pulse modulation.
+Five trees were selected for the foliar application, with the solution applied at a pressure of 2.5 psi.
+The product was applied 14 days and 7 days before harvest (harvest date 29/9/2016) at a concentration of 40 cc Carpophos® in 8 liters of spray solution.

 Measurements

 After harvest, the Fuji apples were transported to the laboratory, where a color determination was carried out.
-Color evaluation was performed with a colorimeter (model Minolta CR-200 Minolta, Osaka, Japan) in 150 apple fruits in Agrology treatment and in 150 apple fruits in the control, which was calibrated using a standard factory white plate, and the measurements were taken by placing the colorimetre head in the red side of the apple fruits.
-The values in the coordinate system a * were then recorded.
+Color evaluation was performed with a colorimeter (model Minolta CR-200 Minolta, Osaka, Japan) in 150 apple fruits in Agrology treatment and in 150 apple fruits in the control..
+The values in the coordinate system (a *) were then recorded.
 The a * value represents the color gradient from green (a * negative) to red (a * positive).

 In addition, a visual evaluation of 50 fruits with 3 replications per treatment was performed for the coating of the fruits in red in 3 classes

-- 1st class: fruits with a percentage of red hue of 0% to 20%
+• 1st class: fruits with a percentage of red skin of 0% to 20%

-- 2nd class: fruits with a percentage of red hue of 20% to 50%
+• 2nd class: fruits with a percentage of red skin of 20% to 50%

-Subsequently, flesh consistency was determined (Friction Firmness Tester).
-After 2, 4 and 6 months of cold preservation at 0 ° C, determination of flesh consistency, percentage of coating and color was also performed.
+Subsequently, flesh firmness was determined (Friction Firmness Tester).
+After 2, 4 and 6 months of cold preservation at 0 ° C, determination of flesh firmness, percentage of coating and color was also performed.

 Statistical analysis was performed (ANOVA) using the SPSS statistical packet (SPSSv21.0., Chicago, USA).

-- Improve the Fuji apples’ Red Color by 300% compared to the Control!
+• Improve the Apples Red Color by 300% compared to the Control!

 Conclusions

-- Improve the Apples Red Color by 300% compared to the Control!
+• Improve the Fuji apples’ Red Color by 300% compared to the Control!

 Reference List